cloudevents/spec/http-transport-binding.md

 of HTTP headers, where by the name of each header carries the prefix "CE-", an infix reflecting the map attribute followed by a dash ("-"), and the name of the map entry key, e.g. "CE-attrib-key".

-CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if specific header names need to align with HTTP features or with other specifications that have explicit HTTP header bindings.
-If specific names are not required, extensions SHOULD follow the naming convention cited here.

 Note: per the [HTTP](https://tools.ietf.org/html/rfc7230#section-3.2) specification, header names are case-insensitive.